phunkaeg/IL2_CLOD_Campaign_Browser/README.md

-# Cliffs Campaign Board
+# IL-2 Cliffs of Dover - Campaign Board

 ## What This Is

-IL-2 Sturmovik: Cliffs of Dover has a built-in campaign system, but it was never designed for the kind of large-scale, historically-structured mission packs that the community has produced.
+IL-2 Sturmovik: Cliffs of Dover has a built-in campaign system, but it wasn't designed for the kind of large-scale, historically-structured mission packs.
 ATAG_Lenny's Battle of Britain mission set is a good example: dozens of individual `.mis` files, one per time slot across multiple days, flyable from both RAF and Luftwaffe perspectives.
-They don't plug into the game's campaign engine.
-They're just files — but they contain a remarkable amount of structured data.
+They don't plug into the game's campaign engine and the standard Single Mission browser makes its very difficult to categorise and filter.

-The Cliffs Campaign Board reads that data and builds something the game itself doesn't provide: a mission browser that organises those flights by date and time, shows you what's available for each side, displays the briefing, draws the routes on a map, and helps you find the sortie you want to fly.
+The IL2 Cliffs of Dover - Campaign Board reads the mission/briefing data and builds something the game itself doesn't provide: a mission browser that organises those flights by date and time, shows you what's available for each side, displays the briefing, draws the routes on a map, and helps you find the sortie you want to fly.

 The original use case was ATAG_Lenny's Battle of Britain mission pack.
 It was later extended to cover his Operation Jubilee pack (a single-day Dieppe raid with multiple time slots), North Africa / Tobruk missions with Italian Regia Aeronautica participation, and the stock CloD campaign format.
-The browser adapts its layout depending on the mission pack: BoB is browsed day-by-day across a full season; Jubilee can be displayed either as a single day or broken out by time slot.
+The browser can be adapted depending on the mission pack: BoB is browsed day-by-day across a full season; Jubilee can be displayed either as a single day or broken out by time slot.

 ![Campaign overview — timeline, day summary, and mission list](docs/mainscreen1.png)

 ### The Core Problem It Solves

 Finding the right mission in CloD's own mission selector is painful.
-You know you want to fly a Bf 109E-3 scramble out of Calais-Marck on the morning of 15th August 1940 — but the game gives you a flat list of filenames.
+You know you want to fly a Bf 109E-3 scramble out of Calais-Marck on the morning of 15th August 1940 - but the game gives you a flat list of filenames.
 The Campaign Board gives you a timeline, a map, a briefing, and a list of available roles.
 You pick the sortie, then load the corresponding file in the game.

-Beyond browsing, the app also exposes a plane loadout panel where pilots can configure weapon sets, ammunition belts, and gun convergence before committing to a sortie — information that can then be manually applied in-game.
+Beyond browsing, the app also exposes a plane loadout panel (only temporary placeholder currently) where pilots can configure weapon sets, ammunition belts, and gun convergence before committing to a sortie — information that can then be manually applied in-game.

 ![Plane loadout — weapon sets, convergence, and ammunition selection](docs/planeloadout.png)